Netflix/lemur/docs/administration.rst

 .. data:: DEFAULT_VALIDITY_DAYS
     :noindex:
-        Use this config to override the default validity of certificates offered through Lemur UI.
+        Use this config to override the default validity of 365 days for certificates offered through Lemur UI.
 Any CA which is not listed in PUBLIC_CA_AUTHORITY_NAMES will be using this value as default validity to be displayed on UI.
+Please note that this config is used for cert issuance only through Lemur UI.
 Below example overrides the default validity of 365 days and sets it to 1095 days (3 years).

     ::